efanibi25/Gess-Javascript/README.md

 You'll need an instance of Redis on the server/local machine If you have docker installed on your system, then the easiest way to run the program would be to start the start.sh script

-With that method getting Redis seperately won't be required
+With that method getting Redis separately won't be required
 ```

 ## 2 install modules